omnimail/omnimail/README.md

 #### Installation

-To use the Mailjet sender class, you will need to install the `mailjet/mailjet-apiv3-php` library using composer.
+To use the Mailjet mailer class, you will need to install the `mailjet/mailjet-apiv3-php` library using composer.

 ```
 composer require mailjet/mailjet-apiv3-php